ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ## Provisioned throughput capacity
 {: #provisioned-throughput-capacity}

-Throughput provision is identified and measured as events of the following operation types: *Read*, *Write*, and *Global Query*.
+Throughput provision is identified and measured as a request class of the following operation types: *Read*, *Write*, and *Global Query*.

-The measurement of throughput is a simple count of the number of events of each type, per second, where the second is a *sliding* window.
+The measurement of throughput is a simple count of the number of units of each request class, per second, where the second is a *sliding* window.

-If your account exceeds the number of throughput events that are allotted, {{site.data.keyword.cloudant_short_notm}} rejects requests until the number of events within the sliding window no longer exceeds the number that is provisioned.
+If your account exceeds the number of throughput units that are allotted for a request class, {{site.data.keyword.cloudant_short_notm}} rejects requests until the number of units of the request class within the sliding window no longer exceeds the number that is provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

 For example, the Standard plan is provisioned for 200 reads per second.
-Your account might consume a maximum of 200 read events during a consecutive period of 1,000 milliseconds (1 second).
-Subsequent read requests that are made during the sliding 1,000-millisecond period are rejected until the number of read events in that period drops to less than 200 again.
+Your account might consume a maximum of 200 reads during a consecutive period of 1,000 milliseconds (1 second).
+Subsequent reads that are made during the sliding 1,000-millisecond period are rejected until the number of reads in that period drops to less than 200 again.

-When a request is rejected because the number of events is exceeded, applications receive a [`429` Too Many Requests](/apidocs/cloudant#list-of-http-codes){: external}
+When a request is rejected because the number of a request class is exceeded, applications receive a [`429` Too Many Requests](/apidocs/cloudant#list-of-http-codes){: external}
 response.